AzureAD/microsoft-authentication-library-for-android/README.md

     </activity>
 ```

->NOTE: Please refer to the [frequently asked questions](https://learn.microsoft.com/en-us/entra/msal/android/frequently-asked-questions) for more information on common redirect uri issues.
+>NOTE: Please refer to the [MSAL Android FAQ](https://learn.microsoft.com/en-us/entra/msal/android/frequently-asked-questions) for more information on common redirect uri issues.

 ### Step 4: Create an MSAL PublicClientApplication

 For browser-delegated authentication, you'll need to create an instance of the PublicClientApplication, before you can acquire a token silently or interactively.
-Please proceed to the official MSAL Android documentation on how to [instantiate your client application and acquire tokens](https://learn.microsoft.com/en-us/entra/msal/android/acquire-tokens)
+Please proceed to the official MSAL Android documentation on how to [instantiate your client application and acquire tokens](https://learn.microsoft.com/en-us/entra/msal/android/acquire-tokens).

-For a native authentication experience, you can optionally complete [additional logging configuration](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview#create-sdk-instance), and proceed to creating an instance of the client application using the configuration we created in step 2.
-Learn more by following the [Native auth Android app tutorial](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview#create-sdk-instance)
+For a native authentication experience, you optionally complete [additional logging configuration](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview#create-sdk-instance), and proceed to creating an instance of the client application using the configuration we created in [Step 2](README.md#step-2-create-your-msal-configuration-file).
+Learn more by following the [Native auth Android app tutorial](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview#create-sdk-instance).

 ## ProGuard

 MSAL uses reflection and generic type information stored in `.class` files at runtime to support various persistence and serialization related functionalities.
 Accordingly, library support for minification and obfuscation is limited.
 A default configuration is shipped with this library; please [file an issue](https://github.com/AzureAD/microsoft-authentication-library-for-android/issues/new/choose) if you find any issues.

 ## Community Help and Support